-The Product Owner (PO) is the member of the team responsible for defining Stories and prioritizing the Team Backlog so as to streamline the execution of program priorities, while maintaining conceptual and technical integrity of the Features or components the team is responsible for.
-The PO has a significant role in quality and is the only team member empowered to accept stories as done.
-For most Enterprises converting to Agile, this is a new and critical role, which typically translates into a full-time job, requiring one PO to support each Agile Team (or, at most, two teams).
+The Product Owner (PO) is the member of the Agile Team responsible for defining Stories and prioritizing the Team Backlog to streamline the execution of program priorities, while maintaining conceptual and technical integrity of the Features or components for the team.
+The PO has a significant role in quality control, and is the only team member empowered to accept stories as done.
+For most enterprises converting to Agile, this is a new and critical role, typically translating into a full-time job, requiring one PO to support each Agile Team (or, at most, two teams).

-The role has significant relationships and responsibilities outside the local team, including working with Product Management (who are responsible for the Program Backlog) to prepare for the PI Planning meeting.
+The role has significant relationships and responsibilities outside the local team, including working with Product Management, who is responsible for the Program Backlog, to prepare for the PI Planning meeting.

-The Product Owner (PO) is the member of the Agile Team who serves as the Customer proxy and is responsible for working with Product Management and other stakeholders—including other Product Owners—to define and prioritize Stories in the Team Backlog so that the Solution effectively addresses program priorities (Features/Enablers) while maintaining technical integrity.
-Ideally, the Product Owner is collocated with the rest of the team, where they typically share management, incentives, and culture.
-But the Product Owner also attends most relevant Product Management meetings about planning and backlog/Vision refinement.
+The PO is the member of the Agile Team who serves as the Customer proxy responsible for working with Product Management and other stakeholders—including other Product Owners—to define and prioritize Stories in the Team Backlog.
+This allows the Solution to effectively address program priorities (Features/Enablers) while maintaining technical integrity.
+Ideally, the PO is collocated with the rest of the team, where they typically share management, incentives, and culture.
+But the PO also attends most relevant Product Management meetings about planning and Program Backlog/Vision refinement.

-The SAFe Product Owner fulfills the primary responsibilities outlined below.
+The SAFe Product Owner fulfills the responsibilities outlined below.

 Preparation and Participation in PI Planning

-- As a member of the extended Product Management team, the Product Owner is heavily involved in Program Backlog refinement and preparation for PI Planning and also has a significant role in the planning event itself.
-Prior to the event, the Product Owner updates the team backlog and typically participates in reviewing and contributing to the vision, Roadmap, and content presentations.
+- As a member of the extended Product Management team, the PO is heavily involved in Program Backlog refinement and preparation for PI Planning and also plays a significant role in the planning event itself.
+Prior to the event, the PO updates the team backlog and typically reviews and contributes to the program-level vision, Roadmap, and content presentations.

-- During the event, the Product Owner is involved with story definition, providing clarifications necessary to assist the team with their story estimates and story sequencing, and drafting the team’s specific objectives for the upcoming Program Increment (PI).
+- During the event, the PO is involved with story definition, providing the clarifications necessary to assist the team with their story estimates and sequencing.
+The PO also drafts the team’s specific objectives for the upcoming Program Increment (PI).

-- Backlog Refinement.
-With input from System Architect/Engineering and other stakeholders, the Product Owner has the primary responsibility for building, pruning, and maintaining the team backlog.
-The backlog consists mostly of user stories but also includes defects and enablers.
-Backlog items are prioritized based on user value, time, and other team dependencies that are determined in the PI planning meeting and refined during the PI.
+- Maintaining the Team Backlog – With input from System Architect/Engineering and other stakeholders, the PO has the primary responsibility for building, editing, and maintaining the team backlog.
+Consisting mostly of user stories, it also includes defects and enablers.
+Backlog items are prioritized based on user value, time, and other team dependencies determined in the PI planning meeting and refined during the PI.

-- Iteration Planning.
-The Product Owner reviews and reprioritizes the backlog as part of the preparatory work for Iteration planning (see “Plan the Iteration” in ScrumXP), including coordination of content dependencies with other Product Owners.
-During the iteration planning meeting, the product owner is the main source for story detail and priorities and has the responsibility of accepting the final iteration plan.
+- Iteration Planning – The PO reviews and reprioritizes the backlog as part of the preparatory work for Iteration planning (see, “Plan the Iteration” in ScrumXP), including coordination of content dependencies with other POs.
+During the iteration planning meeting, the PO is the main source for story detail and priorities, and has the responsibility of accepting the final iteration plan.

-- Just-in-Time Story Elaboration.
-Most backlog items are elaborated into user stories for implementation.
-This may happen prior to the iteration, during iteration planning, or during the iteration itself.
-While any team member can write stories and acceptance criteria, the Product Owner has the primary responsibility for keeping the process flowing.
-It is usually good to have approximately two iterations’ worth of ready stories in the team backlog at all times.
+- Just-in-Time Story Elaboration – Most backlog items are elaborated into user stories for implementation.
+This may happen prior to the iteration, during iteration planning, or during the iteration While any team member can write stories and acceptance criteria, the PO has the primary responsibility maintaining the flow.
+It’s usually good to have approximately two iterations’ worth of stories ready in the team backlog at all times.
 More would create a queue, while less might inhibit flow.

-- Supporting ATDD.
-POs participate in development of story acceptance criteria, draft them when feasible, and provide examples in support of ATDD (acceptance test-driven development) specification by example.
+- Supporting ATDD – POs participate in development of story acceptance criteria, draft them when feasible, and provide examples in support of Acceptance Test-driven Development (ATDD) specification by example.
 See Test-First.

-- Accepting Stories.
-The PO is the only team member who can accept stories as done.
-This includes validation that the story meets acceptance criteria and has the appropriate, persistent acceptance tests, and that it otherwise meets its Definition of Done.
-In so doing, the PO also fulfills a quality assurance function, focusing primarily on fitness for use.
+- Accepting Stories -The PO is the only team member who can accept stories as done.
+This includes validation that the story meets acceptance criteria and has the appropriate, persistent acceptance tests, and that it otherwise meets its Definition of Done (DoD).
+In so doing, the PO also assures a level of quality, focusing primarily on fitness for use.

-- Understand Enabler Work.
-While Product Owners are not expected to drive technological decisions, they are expected to understand the scope of the upcoming enabler work and to work with System and Solution Architect/Engineering to assist with decision-making and sequencing of the key technological infrastructures that will host the new business functionality.
-This can often best be accomplished by establishing a capacity allocation, as described in the Program and Value Backlog article.
+- Understand Enabler Work – While POs are not expected to drive technological decisions, they are expected to understand the scope of the upcoming enabler work and to collaborate with System and Solution Architect/Engineering to assist with decision-making and sequencing of the key technological infrastructures that will host the new business functionality.
+This can often be best accomplished by establishing a capacity allocation, as described in the Team Backlog

-- Participate in Team Demo and Retrospective.
-As an integral member of the team and the one responsible for requirements, the PO has an important role in the Team Demo, reviewing and accepting stories; and in the iteration retrospective (see “Retrospect and Improve” in ScrumXP), where the teams gather to improve their processes.
-POs are also active participants in the ART’s Inspect and Adapt workshop.
+- Participate in Team Demo and Retrospective – As an integral member of the Agile team, and the one responsible for requirements, POs have an important role in the Team Demo, reviewing and accepting stories.
+They also participate in the Iteration Retrospective (see “Retrospect and Improve” in ScrumXP), where the teams gather to improve their processes, and are active in the Agile Release Train’s (ART) Inspect and Adapt (I&A) workshop.

-- Iterations and teams both serve a larger purpose: frequent, reliable, and continuous release of value-added solutions.
-During the course of each PI, the Product Owner coordinates content dependencies with other Product Owners.
-This is often accomplished in part by attendance at weekly PO sync meetings.
+- Iterations and Agile teams serve a larger purpose: frequent, reliable, and continuous release of value-added solutions.
+During the course of each PI, the PO coordinates content dependencies with other POs.
+This often occurs in weekly PO sync meetings.
 See the Program Increment article for more information.

-- The Product Owner also has an instrumental role in producing the System Demo for program and Value Stream stakeholders.
+- The PO also has an instrumental role in producing the System Demo for program and Value Stream stakeholders.

 Inspect and Adapt

-- Teams address their larger impediments in the PI inspect and adapt workshop.
-There, the Product Owner works across teams to define and implement improvement stories that will increase the velocity and quality of the program.
+- Teams address their larger impediments in the I&A workshop.
+There, the PO works across teams to define and implement improvement stories that will increase the velocity and quality of the program.

-- The PI system demo occurs as part of the inspect and adapt workshop.
-The Product Owner has an instrumental role in producing the PI system demo for program stakeholders.
+- The PI system demo is part of the I&A workshop.
+The PO has an instrumental role in producing the PI system demo for program stakeholders.

-- POs also participate in the preparation of the PI system demo to make sure that they will be able to show the most critical aspects of the solution to the stakeholders.
+- To ensure that they will be able to show the most critical aspects of the solution to the stakeholders, POs also participate in the preparation of the PI system demo.

 At scale, a single person cannot handle product and market strategy while also being dedicated to an Agile Team.
-Since Product Management and the Product Owner share the “content authority” for the program, it is important to have a clear delineation of roles and responsibilities, as is illustrated in Figure 1 below.
+Since Product Management and the PO share the “content authority” for the program, it’s important to have a clear delineation of roles and responsibilities, as is illustrated in Figure 1 below.

 Fan-out Model of Product Manager, Product Owner, and Agile Teams

-Successful development is, in part, a game of numbers in the Enterprise.
+Successful development is, in part, is a game of numbers in the Enterprise.
 Without the right number of people in the right roles, bottlenecks will severely limit velocity.
-Therefore, the number of Product Managers, Product Owners, and Agile Teams must be roughly in balance in order to properly steer the Agile Release Train (ART), or the whole system will spend much of its time waiting for definition, clarification, and acceptance.
-The Framework recommends a fan-out, as illustrated in Figure 2.
+Therefore, the number of Product Managers, POs, and Agile Teams must be roughly in balance to properly steer the Agile Release Train.
+Otherwise, the whole system will spend much of its time waiting for definition, clarification, and acceptance.
+Instead, SAFe recommends a fan-out model, as illustrated in Figure 2.

-Each Product Manager can usually support up to four Product Owners, each of whom can be responsible for the backlog for one or two Agile Teams.
+Each Product Manager can usually support up to four POs, each of whom can be responsible for the backlog of one or two Agile Teams.